telefonicaid/iotagent-node-lib/doc/roadmap.md

 Disclaimer:

--   This section has been last updated in March 2022.
+-   This section has been last updated in August 2023.
 Please take into account its content could be obsolete.
 -   Note we develop this software in Agile way, so development plan is continuously under review.
 Thus, this roadmap has to be understood as rough plan of features to be done along time which is fully valid only at the time of writing it.
 This roadmap has not be understood as a commitment on features and/or dates.